lucabaldini/baldaquin/docs/config.rst

   }

-and this is the basic mechanism through which applications will interact with configuration objects, with :meth:`ConfigurationBase.read() <baldaquin.config.ConfigurationBase.read()>` allowing to update an existing configuration from a JSON file with the proper format.
+and this is the basic mechanism through which applications will interact with configuration objects, with :meth:`update() <baldaquin.config.ConfigurationBase.update()>` allowing to update an existing configuration from a JSON file with the proper format.

 .. note::

    Keep in mind that configurations are never `read` from file---they come to life with all the parameters set to their default values, and then they can be `updated` from a JSON file.

-This makes it much easier to ensure that configuration objects remain internally valid at all times.
+   When you think about, this makes extending and/or modifying existing configurations much easier as, once the concrete class is changed, all existing configuration files are automatically updated transparantly, and in case one edits a file by hand, any mistake will be promptly signaled (and corrected) without compromising the validity of the configuration object.

 Module documentation